 If you want a traffic increase, don't be boring.

 On-page SEO involves getting many things right, but one of the most important, and impactful on your CTR, is the correct selection of title and meta descriptions.

-These two pieces of meta data are usually picked up by the search engines and are used when creating your entry in the search results.
-Here'a an example:
+These two pieces of metadata are usually picked up by the search engines and are used when creating your entry in the search results.
+Here's an example: